 Artemis was the goddess of the hunt and the goddess of the moon.
 She was Apollo's twin sister.
 Her father was Zeus, king of all the gods.
 Her mother was the gentle Leto.

 Artemis was Apollo's opposite.
 Her brother could be warm and loving.
+But Artemis was not like that.
+She adored her dogs.
 She loved her twin brother.
 She loved her Mom.
 She respected her Dad.
 She even liked most of her half-siblings.
-She adored her dogs.
-But to most people, gods, and animals, Artemis was cold and pitiless.
+But to others, Artemis was cold and pitiless.

 Artemis was a private goddess.
 There are not that many myths about her.
-Artemis demanded her privacy.
 She absolutely, positively, no question about it, resented anyone who intruded upon her, or spied upon her, or interrupted her, especially any man.
 Artemis had swore never to marry.
 She never did.